 Offering a cash deposit or high value asset (if accepted by the lender) in addition to the equity, to secure your borrowing

-When you remortgage the LTV is just as important as when you take out your first mortgage, and it will affect your borrowing in the same way.
-However, those remortgaging will typically use the equity built up in their home instead of a deposit.
+When you remortgage, your LTV is just as important as on a first time buyer mortgage, and affects your borrowing in the same way.
+However, those remortgaging typically use the equity built up in their home instead of a deposit.

-Equity is the percentage of your home that you own (at its current value), so this will include any deposit you put down and repayments you have made.
+Equity is the percentage of your home that you own (at its current value), so this includes any deposit you initially put down and the total of repayments you've already made.

 As your house price is likely to have changed since you bought it, it’s important to use its current value when calculating your LTV.
 The greater equity you have, the lower the LTV of your borrowing and therefore the better the interest rates available to you when you remortgage.

-Those in negative equity (owe more than the current value of their home) won’t usually be able to remortgage until they have gained some equity.
+Those in negative equity (who owe more than the current value of their home) won’t usually be able to remortgage until they have gained some equity.